NeeyiOla/Chinook_Music_Store_-SQL-/README.md

 | BillingPostalcode | --- | Billing postal code of the invoice |
 | Total | --- | Total amount of the invoice |

-Relationship:
-- InvoiceId in the InvoiceLine table is a foreign key linked to the InvoiceId (primary key) in the Invoice table.
-- TrackId in the InvoiceLine table is a foreign key linked to the TrackId (primary key) in the Track table.

 # Methodology